-Knife Horror at North London School
+Knife Attack Shocks North London School

-A 13-year-old boy has been charged with attempted murder after allegedly stabbing two pupils aged 12 and 13 at Kingsbury High School in Brent, North West London.
+A 13-year-old boy has been charged with attempted murder after allegedly stabbing two pupils at Kingsbury High School in Brent, North West London.
+The shocking attack happened just after midday in a classroom, leaving the school community reeling.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.